 A five-step DuPont model helps to solve this problem.
 In this model, in order to isolate operations and financial impacts on ROE, we will further break down the components used in the basic model.
 First of all, break down the Net Profit Margin by:

 Afterward, we can isolate the effect of the interest expense on Net Profit Margin:

 After rearranging the components in the formula, we will get:

 In this model, we managed to separate the effect of interest expense on the Net Profit Margin.
 Thus, if the company increases its leverage, we will be able to see whether this action will influence its net income or will boost its ROE.
 Obviously, the model provides a more in-depth analysis of the drivers behind the ROE changes.

 DuPont analysis is one of many metrics used to evaluate companies.

+Thank you for reading CFI’s guide to DuPont Analysis.
 To learn more and advance your career, see the following CFI resources: